nothavid/TobiCloud/spec.md

 - If `-p` is omitted, the file is uploaded without encryption.
 - `-a ALIAS` is optional.
 - If an alias is provided, store an alias mapping after upload.
+- The CLI should show a progress bar while uploading segments.

 `download`: